Singapore English: Classification of Singapore English

 Singaporeans vary their language according to social situations (Pakir 1991) and attitudes that they want to convey (Poedjosoedarmo 1993).
 Better educated Singaporeans with a "higher" standard of English tend to speak "Standard" Singapore English (the acrolect), whereas those who are less-educated or whose first language is not English tend to speak Singlish (the basilect).
 Gupta (1994) said that most Singaporean speakers systematically alternate between colloquial and formal language depending on the formality of the situation.

 Standard Singapore English

-Standard Singapore English is the standard form of English used in Singapore.
+Standard Singapore English, also called Singapore Standard English, is the standard form of English used in Singapore.
 It generally resembles British English and is often used in more formal settings such as the workplace or when communicating with people of higher authority such as teachers, bosses and government officials.
 Singapore English acts as the "bridge" among different ethnic groups in Singapore.
 Standard Singapore English retains British spelling and grammar.